About 25 train cars derail in Montana, no injuries reported

 PARADISE, Mont. -- About 25 train cars derailed Sunday in northwestern Montana, with no injuries or evacuations reported, authorities said.

-The cars, which are not believed to be carrying anything hazardous, derailed near the town of Paradise along the Clark Fork River, said Bill Brown, a dispatcher with the Sanders County Sheriff's Office.
+The cars, which were not believed to be carrying anything hazardous, derailed near the town of Paradise along the Clark Fork River, said Bill Brown, a dispatcher with the Sanders County Sheriff's Office.

-Firefighters and representatives of Montana Rail Link, a railroad that operates in Montana and Idaho, were responding and investigating what the cars were carrying, he said.
+Firefighters and representatives of Montana Rail Link, which was operating the train, were responding and investigating what the cars were carrying, he said.

 Photos posted on social media show some of the cars appearing to dip just into the river.